MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-II-National-Marine-Fisheries-Service-National-Oceanic-Atmospheric-Administration-Department-Commerce/subchapter-C-Marine-Mammals/part-216-Regulations-Governing-Taking-Importing-Marine-Mammals/subpart-C-General-Exceptions/section-216.26.md

 Notwithstanding any other provision of this subpart:

-(a) Any bones, teeth or ivory of any dead marine mammal may be collected from a beach or from land within 1/4 of a mile of the ocean.
+(a) Any bones, teeth or ivory of any dead marine mammal may be collected from a beach or from land within1/4 of a mile of the ocean.
 The term *ocean* includes bays and estuaries.

 (b) Notwithstanding the provisions of subpart D, soft parts that are sloughed, excreted, or discharged naturally by a living marine mammal in the wild may be collected or imported for bona fide scientific research and enhancement, provided that collection does not involve the taking of a living marine mammal in the wild.